GoogleCloudPlatform/click-to-deploy/k8s/elasticsearch/README.md

 Use `helm template` to expand the template.
 We recommend that you save the expanded manifest file for future updates to the application.

-Check if the `helm template` plugin is installed.
+Check to make sure the `helm template` plugin is installed.
 ```shell
 helm template --help
 ```